ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/s3/gcs-multi-region.md

 Sample requirements for high availability:
 - Two ClickHouse server nodes, in two GCP regions
 - Two GCS buckets, deployed in the same regions as the two ClickHouse server nodes
-- Three ClickHouse Keeper nodes, two of them are deployed in the same regions as the ClickHouse server nodes, and a third in a third region
+- Three ClickHouse Keeper nodes, two of them are deployed in the same regions as the ClickHouse server nodes.
+The third can be in the same region as one of the first two Keeper nodes, but in a different availability zone.

 ClickHouse Keeper requires two nodes to function, hence a requirement for three nodes for high availability.